gitops-bridge-dev/kubecon-2024-eu-argocon/README.md

 ### Argo Workflows
 - multicluster support (need to disable autoscaler, and find clusters by tag and region)

-**Terraform:**
+- save the original value for min,desire,max in nodegorup tags instead of karpenter **Terraform:**
 - rename appset cluster-addons to bootstrap
 - argocd load balancer using classic and it doesn't work.
 This is because svc LoadBalancer is created before loadbalancer controller is running.